If you have reached this page because of a loved one’s untimely death, we at The Stoddard Firm are truly sorry for your loss.

 This is the kind of incident that Tiffany Richardson recently visited the South Fulton Fire Department to discuss.
 Richardson lost her son, and her daughter suffered permanent scars, because of a fire in a home-based daycare center.
 The woman in charge of the center had reportedly gone shopping and left seven children alone in the house, with oil heating on the stove, which ultimately started the fire.

 Though this happened in Houston, her warnings are deeply relevant for South Fulton — not just her warnings about fire safety, but those about keeping an eye on how the vulnerable are cared for.

 Across Georgia, serious problems with nursing home safety have been coming to light over the past few years.
 In just one of a flood of disturbing examples, a South Fulton home reportedly allowed a patient to fall eleven times in two months, ultimately resulting in a fatal brain hemorrhage.
+If you or a loved one has experienced a similar situation, it’s essential to seek the guidance of experienced brain injury attorneys in Atlanta.
 The Department of Community Health concluded that the home should have recognized sooner that it was a poor fit to meet the patient’s needs.